 Are SAIC theses available digitally?

 Since November 2013, printed theses submitted to the library are digitized for inclusion in SAIC Digital Collections.
+As of Spring 2019, only digital copied of theses are accepted.
 Some theses are available on-campus only.
 Theses submitted prior to November 2013 are available only in physical form in the library.

 How can I get a copy of an SAIC thesis?
 Can I buy a copy?